Delfinistkata/swimming-quiz/README.md

 13. Add "nodejs" buildpack as well using the same process.
 14. Go to "Deployment method", under the "Deploy" tab select "GitHub" and click on "Connect to GitHub".
 15. Go to "Connect to GitHub" section and "Search" the repository to be deployed.
-16. Click "Connect" next the repository name.
+16. Click "Connect" next to the repository name.
 17. Choose "Automatic deploys" or "Manual deploys" to deploy your application.

 <br>